-Despite growing up under the shadow of alcoholism, children who have one or more alcoholic parent are more than twice as likely as those without at least one alcoholic parent to take up the bottle later in life despite witnessing the destructive nature of addiction firsthand.
-Additionally, children who are exposed to alcoholism, more so at an early age, take on a greater risk of developing crippling emotional imbalances and self-destructive behaviors that persist well beyond adolescence.
+Despite growing up under the shadow of alcoholism, children who are dealing with parents suffering from alcohol addiction are twice as likely as those without an alcoholic parent to abuse it later in life despite witnessing the destructive nature of addiction firsthand.
+Additionally, children exposed to alcoholism, more so at an early age, take on a higher risk of developing crippling emotional imbalances and self-destructive behaviors that persist well beyond adolescence.

 - An overactive fantasy life

 - Compulsive behaviors like perfectionism and inflexibility

 - Fear of failure or success

 - Intimacy issues

 - Overriding insecurity

 - Problems accepting or sharing responsibility